DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 "What Jeannya is going to do?"

-Besides Kay, Rinne, who was silent until now, looked straight into humans commander eyes.
+Besides Kai, Rinne, who was silent until now, looked straight into humans commander eyes.

 "You'll retire now that demons are driven away?"